 DOJ’s been silent when the digital currencies were going through their bull market phase back in 2017.
 And whenever it did get involved, the entity had a very restricted influence.
 However, with OneCoin charges, things seem to have changed.

-OneCoin came into existance around 2014 post the boom of alternative coins where multiple cryptocurrencies made their debut and contributed to the market.
+OneCoin came into existence around 2014 post the boom of alternative coins where multiple cryptocurrencies made their debut and contributed to the market.
 Reports suggest that it was founded by Ruja Ignatova, said to be a citizen of Bulgaria.
 However, doubts clouded around as there was an absence of the MLM compensation plan and blockchain.

 DOJ notes this specific scheme as massive because it has involved a huge sum of 3 billion dollars.
 The Block analysts state that this summons could offer important information with regards to the future expectations people can have from ICOs and prosecutors.

 In September 2018, the attorney of this scheme was charged with the conspiracy of committing money laundering.
-In fact, the organizers of the plan include the number of scheme to carry out the fraud.
-Hence, DOJ believes it can convince judges that ICO tokens are securities by administering Howey test.
+In fact, the organizers of the plan include the number of schemes to carry out the fraud.
+Hence, DOJ believes it can convince judges that ICO tokens are securities by administering the Howey test.